Terrain Theory and Health: How Circadian Rhythm, Gut Health, and Mitochondria Shape Your Wellness

 Ground barefoot to restore electron balance.

-Eat real food to feed the microbiome and fuel mitochondria.
+Eat whole, nutrient dense food to feed the microbiome and fuel mitochondria.

 Embrace darkness at night to boost melatonin and cellular repair.

-Expose yourself to natural light and temperature shifts (cold showers or plunges, saunas) to expand mitochondrial resilience.
+Expose yourself to natural light and temperature variation (cold showers or plunges, saunas) to expand mitochondrial resilience.